ffund/fabric-notebooks/adaptive-video.md

 :::

+::: {.cell .markdown}

 ### Set up bastion keys

 In the next step, we will set up personal variables before attempting to reserve resources.
 It's important that you get the variables right *before* you import the `fablib` library, because `fablib` loads these once when imported and they can't be changed afterwards.

 The important details to get right are the bastion username and the bastion key pair:

+* project ID: in the FABRIC portal, click on User Profile > My Roles and Projects > and click on your project name.
+Then copy the Project ID string.
 * bastion username: look for the string after "Bastion login" on [the SSH Keys page in the FABRIC portal](https://portal.fabric-testbed.net/experiments#sshKeys)
 * bastion key pair: if you haven't yet set up bastion keys in your notebook environment (for example, in a previous session), complete the steps described in the [bastion keypair](https://github.com/fabric-testbed/jupyter-examples/blob/master//fabric_examples/fablib_api/bastion_setup.ipynb) notebook.
 Then, the key location you specify below should be the path to the private key file.